 The Packers’ other inactives are defensive back Charles Woodson (collarbone), cornerback Davon House (shoulder/hip), running back James Starks (knee), receiver Donald Driver and defensive lineman Jordan Miller.

 If Sunday’s game is the last regular-season game in Driver’s career or in a Packers uniform, it won’t be one to remember.
 Some of Driver’s best days came at the Metrodome, including six catches for 191 yards and a touchdown in 2006, eight catches for 114 yards in 2005 and 11 catches for 162 yards and a touchdown in 2004.
-The 191- and 162-yard days were the biggest of Driver’s career.
+The 191- and 162-yard days were the biggest of Driver’s career and the 11-catch day matched a career high.

 There are no big names on the Vikings’ list: quarterback McLeod Bethel-Thompson, receiver Stephen Burton, cornerback Brandon Burton, safety Robert Blanton, linebacker Audie Cole, tackle Troy Kropog and defensive end D’Aundre Reed.
 With Percy Harvin on injured reserve, Stephen Burton had one of the three touchdown catches by a healty Minnesota receiver.